dhellmann/pymotw/PyMOTW/logging/index.rst

 You will notice that these log messages all have 'root' embedded in them.
 The logging module supports a hierarchy of loggers with different names.
 An easy way to tell where a specific log message comes from is to use a separate logger object for each of your modules.
-Each new logger "inherits" the configuration of its parent, and log messages sent to a logger include the name of that logger.
+Each new logger inherits the configuration of its parent, and log messages sent to a logger include the name of that logger.
 Optionally, each logger can be configured differently, so that messages from different modules are handled in different ways.
 Let's look